grey-software/org/apprentice/README.md

 ### Cutting Edge Tech

 Grey Software works with the technologies of the future.
 We'll match you with a project that lets you use the tools you're proficient or interested in.

+### More than Code

+You'll get a chance to explore your potential as a designer or product owner, and gain a well-rounded set of skills.

+### Designed to be remote

+Founded during the COVID-19 pandemic, the apprentice program was designed to be remote.
+Our first 3 students were learning from Canada, India, and Indonesia!

+### Financially Empthetic

+We're considerate of your financial background, and are open to adjusting our rates or creating customized programs that require you to give back as a mentor after you graduate.

+### Made for learning

+The apprentice program was designed to help budding software developers learn by contributing to software that matters, so your education always comes before the project.

+### Public Portfolio Upgrade

+You'll graduate from the program with a software project(s) to put on your portfolio, and a public log of your Github contributions for employers to look at.

 ## Testimonials